-Additionally, support groups often encourage the support of a peer mentor, which can provide direct support in several different ways.
+Additionally, support groups often encourage the support of a peer mentor, who can provide direct support in several different ways.
 First, it can be supportive to the mentor, helping them think and reevaluate their processes, and then, to the mentee by providing a support system in someone they respect and admire.

 Finding Recovery Support Groups in Kentucky

-There are many great support groups available in Lousiville, Kentucky.
+There are many great support groups available in Louisville, Kentucky.
 Individuals who are ready to get help and change their lives should consider contacting their insurance company to ensure that their treatment is covered.
 After determining appropriate treatment facilities and coverage, it is essential to see what they have in aftercare and throughcare support groups.

 You can also check out your local AA, NA, and Al-Anon groups.
-These recovery support groups are community-based and community-led by individuals that have recovered and are giving back to their community through support and guidance.
+These recovery support groups are community-based and community-led by individuals who have recovered and are giving back to their community through support and guidance.

 Lastly, you can check out the Robert Alexander Center.
 RAC is a Kentucky rehab center where our clients work through community-based recovery support groups on campus and locally.
 We provide guidance and support to our clients experiencing addiction and work to ensure a safe and healthy recovery.